 In the present article, based on the local quasi hidden variable (LqHV) formalism developed in \cite{e.r.loubenets2,e.r.loubenets2-1,e.r.loubenets6}, for violation of any general Bell inequality by a pure bipartite state we find \emph{a new upper bound }which is expressed via the Schmidt coefficients of this pure state and is tighter than the upper bound (\ref{01}) valid for any state, pure or mixed.

-Based on this new general result, we further specify for a bipartite quantum state the general analytical relations between its maximal violation of Bell inequalities on one side and "negativity" and "concurrence" of this state from the other side.
-To our knowledge, no any general analytical relation between measures for bipartite nonlocality and entanglement has been reported in the literature, though specifically such relations for a general bipartite state are important for finding the minimal amount of entanglement via the collected experimental data on Bell violation -- the goal of the device independent entanglement certification and quantification, discussed within different approaches in \cite{1,2,3}.
+Based on this new general result, we further specify for a general bipartite quantum state the analytical relations between its maximal violation of Bell inequalities on one side and "negativity" and "concurrence" of this state from the other side.
+To our knowledge, no any general analytical relations between measures for bipartite nonlocality and entanglement have been reported in the literature, though, for a general bipartite state, such relations are specifically important for finding the minimal amount of entanglement via the collected experimental data on Bell violation -- the goals of the semi-device-independent scenario and the device-independent scenario for the entanglement certification and quantification \cite{000,1,2,3}.

-As an example, we apply our new results to finding the upper bounds on nonlocality of bipartite entangled coherent states intensively discussed last years in the literature in view of their experimental implementations (see \cite{m.namkung} and references therein).
+As an example, we apply our new results to finding the upper bounds on nonlocality of bipartite entangled coherent states intensively discussed last years in the literature in view of their experimental implementations, see \cite{m.namkung} and references therein.

 The article is organized as follows.

 In Section 2, we recall the notion of a general Bell inequality and specify\ (i) the state parameter characterizing nonlocality a quantum state and (ii) the analytical upper bound (Theorem 1) on the maximal violation of Bell inequalities by a bipartite quantum state derived in \cite{e.r.loubenets2}.